fugimuse/obsidian-development/setup-guide-modular/14-next-steps.md

 ## 🏁 Next Steps
 🎯 **Your Environment Is Ready!**

-Now that your system is fully configured, here’s what you can do next:
+Now that your system is fully configured, here’s a few things you can do next:

 1. **Customize your workflow**
    - Tune Neovim and Helix further to match your preferences